cellml/libcellml/docs/theory/theory_potassiumchannel.rst

 We now deal specifically with the application of the ion channel model discussed in :ref:`the previous chapter on ion gates theory<theory_iongates>` to the Hodgkin and Huxley (HH) potassium channel.
+This theory is the basis for the practical modelling tutorial in :ref:`Tutorial 6<tutorial6>`.

-Following the convention introduced by Hodgkin and Huxley, the gating variable for the potassium channel is :math:`n` and the number of gates in series is :math:`\gamma = 4`, therefore:
+Following the convention
+introduced by Hodgkin and Huxley, the gating variable for the potassium channel is :math:`n` and the number of gates in series is :math:`\gamma = 4`, therefore: